 To learn about all our projects and to get involved, contact the Board at firstname.lastname@example.org.
 1Ls and cross-registrants are welcome and encouraged to attend.

 Harvard Negotiators offers opportunities to practice, research and teach negotiation.
 Our members are involved with projects that cover a diverse array of subjects, including human rights, the environment, politics, and education.

 - Time commitment.
-The time commitment for each project varies from as much as little as 10 hours per semester to a few hours per week.
+The time commitment for each project and committee varies from as much as little as 10 hours per semester to a few hours per week.
 We will help you to choose projects that match your availability.